The Case for the Cross Bred Homestead Cow

 Every Homestead is unique.
 And every Homestead has unique needs.
 One thing we all likely share though is the desire for self-sufficiency.
 This desire of self-sufficiency often includes the family milk cow and the family beef cow.
 From the milk cow we are able to provide amazing products such as milk, cheese and butter to our homes.
 And from the beef cow, meat for our tables.
 What we don’t often talk about though is the thought process behind what it takes to actually get going with these things.
 While we don’t have to replace the family milk cow every year, we do have to replace the family beef cow.
 This concept is what led to the creation of our Foundation Dual-Purpose Cross line of cattle.

-At Rocky Bottom Mini Farm, we breed our Registered Mini Jersey Bulls or our Mini Highland Bull or other beef breed bull to our Registered Mini Herefords or Mini Jerseys to create the Mini Dual-Purpose Cross!
+At Rocky Bottom Mini Farm, we, at times, breed our Lowline Angus / Aberdeen to our Mini Jerseys to create the Mini Dual-Purpose Cross!
 A thoughtful and intentional cross breed with a true dual purpose.
 I can’t understand why there aren’t more of these amazing little cows out there!
 This has created what, in our opinions, is the perfect Homestead cross.
-By choosing one of these two specific breeds, a combination of milk and meat, you end up with a cross bred cow that is the perfect combination of each allowing for the best of the benefits from the two lines.
+By choosing these two specific breeds, a combination of milk and meat, you end up with a cross bred cow that is the perfect combination of each allowing for the best of the benefits from the two lines.

 When a family chooses a Mini Dual-Purpose Cross as their family cow, this opens up awesome possibilities in the coming years.
 While she produces milk for your family’s table, she will also produce a calf for the next year.
-On our farm, we currently have 2 registered Mini Jersey Bulls that are collected for AI for our cattle to be bred back to, and in the coming year, we will also be adding to our collection of mini beef breeds of bulls for that same purpose.
-When ready to AI your Mini Dual-Purpose Cross Cow, a homestead can choose whether to breed back to a Mini Jersey bull giving a 75% Mini Jersey calf and thus a more dairy heavy calf, or can choose to breed back to a Mini Beef Breed bull giving a 75% Mini beef calf and thus a more beefier calf.
+When ready to AI your Mini Dual-Purpose Cross Cow, a homestead can choose whether to breed back to a Mini Jersey bull giving a 75% mini dairy calf or can choose to breed back to a Lowline Angus / Aberdeen bull giving a 75% mini beef calf and thus a more beefier calf.
 With this, the question becomes each year:

 What does your family need?